|Born||in Memphis, Tennessee, USA|

 In 2010, Salerno joined the writing-producing team of Hawaii Five-0.
 In its first season, Hawaii Five-0 also won the "Favorite New TV Drama" at the 37th People's Choice Awards on January 5, 2011.
 Series star Scott Caan was nominated for a Golden Globe Award for Best Supporting Actor - Series, Miniseries or Television Film for his role as Danny on Hawaii Five-0.
 In addition to his producing duties, Salerno was credited for writing the episode "Po'ipu" (Episode 9) on November 15, 2010, co-writing "El Malama" (Episode 16) on February 7, 2011 and "Ho'op'i" (Episode 20) on April 18, 2011 which featured a special guest appearance by Sean Combs.

 In addition to his own writing, Salerno also runs The Story Factory a company that produces the work of screenwriters and authors.
-Don Winslow (Savages, The Winter of Frankie Machine) was the first author to sign an exclusive deal with The Story Factory.
+The company has had six New York Times bestsellers.

 In 2004 Salerno became the youngest "Guest of Honor" speaker in the history of the Los Angeles Screenwriting Expo.
 He made follow up appearances in 2005, 2006 and 2011.